Migrating to an External Database

 You can use the migrateDB.bat/migrateDB.sh script located in the <TeamCity home>\bin directory.
 Just run the script and follow the instructions.

-Generally, you would need to run the script with single migrate parameter to perform the migration and move the generated configuration files into <TeamCity data directory>.
+Generally, you would need to run the script with single migrate parameter to perform the migration and move the generated configuration files into TeamCity Data Directory.

 Additional information